softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ### Grading Rubric

+> [!IMPORTANT]
-**⚠ NOTE**: You are required to commit to GitHub with every minor milestone.
+> You are required to commit to GitHub with every minor milestone.
 For example, after you successfully pass a test.
 This should result in a commit history that clearly details your work on this phase.
 If your Git history does not demonstrate your efforts then your submission may be rejected.

 | Category       | Criteria                                                                                          |       Points |
 | :------------- | :------------------------------------------------------------------------------------------------ | -----------: |